 Other than the risk of physical damage to the eggs by carrying out ICSI, there have been some reports that show an increase in birth defects following ICSI.
 While the real reasons for this are not fully known, there have been a number of published papers that have indicated that this increase in birth defects is more likely to be connected to the sperm that is used to create the embryo rather than the ICSI procedure itself.
 The reason stated for this is due to the fact that the male factor diagnosis has a possible genetic link, which in turn is passed onto the child.
 The birth defects observed are surgically correctable, such as hypospadias.
 Some rare genetic disorders – imprinting disorders – may be slightly more common after ICSI, such as Angelman’s syndrome and Beckwith-Wiedemann syndrome.
 These are extremely rare disorders, each affecting less than one child in 10,000.
 Most IVF clinics never see a case of these disorders, and large-scale studies are needed to determine if these disorders are truly linked to IVF or ICSI procedures or are more common due to infertility itself.

-Watch the video to learn more about ICSI at ORH
+Learn more about ICSI at ORH